ec-europa/ecl-twig/docs/ecl-diff/ecl-diff-eu-2.31.0.md

 > Perfectly matching!

-Comparing unordered-list--description.php.html with ECL markup from https://ec.europa.eu/component-library/v2.31.0/playground/eu/?path=/story/components-list--unordered:
+Comparing unordered-list--link-no-bullet.php.html with ECL markup from https://ec.europa.eu/component-library/v2.31.0/playground/eu/?path=/story/components-list--unordered:

 > Differences were found, please check the diff by running yarn diff:ecl eu unordered-list

-Comparing unordered-list--link.php.html with ECL markup from https://ec.europa.eu/component-library/v2.31.0/playground/eu/?path=/story/components-list--unordered:
+Comparing unordered-list--link-divider.php.html with ECL markup from https://ec.europa.eu/component-library/v2.31.0/playground/eu/?path=/story/components-list--unordered:

 > Differences were found, please check the diff by running yarn diff:ecl eu unordered-list

-Comparing unordered-list--link-no-bullet.php.html with ECL markup from https://ec.europa.eu/component-library/v2.31.0/playground/eu/?path=/story/components-list--unordered:

-> Differences were found, please check the diff by running yarn diff:ecl eu unordered-list

-##### Ecl-diff-full task completed for the "eu system", ECL "2.31.0" with 61 perfect\* matches out of 110 variants checked in 52 components.
+##### Ecl-diff-full task completed for the "eu system", ECL "2.31.0" with 63 perfect\* matches out of 110 variants checked in 52 components.

 - For the diff we use https://www.npmjs.com/package/html-differ, with this conf: {
   "ignoreAttributes": [],